Insurance requirements for studying at Dublin City University

 - You returning home if a close relative is seriously ill or dies;

 - Up to two close relatives visiting you in if you fall seriously ill;

 - Your medical repatriation to your home country for hospitalization or rehabilitation treatment;

 - or in the worst possible situation, returning a body home for burial.

 - Tuition Fee Insurance for international students what is it and why its useful

 Via our partner Aon, you can easily discover details that apply to your specific situation.
 To get advice and insight in the costs of insurance, you can freely request an instant quote.

-About IrelandIreland is among the top countries in the world in terms of quality of life, peace, safety, and development.
-It represents an appealing blend of beautiful landscapes, English-speaking environments, and a strong, welcoming, and rich culture — of which the Irish people are very proud.
-International students also enjoy the full support of Irish universities, which hire and train staff that are able to help with accommodation, studies, visa details, or any other challenge.
+About IrelandIreland is renowned worldwide for its exceptional quality of life, peaceful atmosphere, safety, and remarkable development.
+It offers a captivating fusion of breathtaking landscapes, English-speaking environments, and a vibrant, hospitable culture that the Irish people take immense pride in.
+Furthermore, international students benefit from the unwavering support of Irish universities, which employ and train dedicated staff to assist with accommodation, academic pursuits, visa matters, or any other obstacles they may face.